pingcap/blog/tidb-on-arm-based-k8s-cluster-is-15-percent-cheaper-than-x86-with-same-performance.md

 ---
-title: 'TiDB on an Arm-based Kubernetes Cluster: x86 Performance at 15% Lower Cost'
+title: 'TiDB on Arm-based Kubernetes Cluster Is 15% Cheaper than x86 with the Same Performance'
 author: ['Ron Xing']
 date: 2021-03-10
 summary: Running TiDB on EKS clusters with Graviton processors offers performance comparable to an x86-based cluster, but at a 15% saving.
 This article discusses the benchmark tests we ran.
 tags: ['Benchmark']
 categories: ['Product']
 image: /images/blog/tidb-on-eks-arm-vs-x86-benchmark.jpg
+aliases: ['/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost/']
 ---

 ![TiDB on EKS Arm vs. x86 benchmark](media/tidb-on-eks-arm-vs-x86-benchmark.jpg)